Written on 17 October 2016

 Angus Mohr’s piper, Matthew McDaniel, plays penny-whistles, guitar, and keyboards–sometimes all in a single song.
 He also shares lead vocals with bassist and frontman Paul McDaniel.
 Drummer Steve Mossholder takes a turn at the mic as well, lending his tawdry rasp to “Drunken Sailor” and Flogging Molly’s “Devil’s Dance Floor.”
 Michael Aggson wields his guitar with precision and grace.

-Written on By in Celtic music, Concerts, Irish music
+in Celtic music, Concerts, Irish music

 Wild Mountain entertained the faithful at Clancy’s Irish Pub Saturday night.